Snapshot

 • %

-Share of New Business Premium in Total Premium (Life Insurance)
+New Business Premium (Life) in FY23

 Ayushman Bharat PM-JAY is the largest health assurance scheme in the world and is funded by the Government.